voteagora/liquid-delegator/README.md

 ## Attack surface

 Alligator does not hold user's tokens, so it's not possible to steal the tokens using a potential bug in the contract.
 However, it controls voting power which can be abused to vote on malicious proposals (e.g. transfer all the treasury tokens to evil.eth).

+In such cases the contract owner holds the power to disable main operations (propose, vote, sign) via `OZ:Pausable` while a new version of Alligator is deployed.
+Users can then migrate to the new contracts.